Tamie Fraser: Marriage and children

 Fraser met her future husband at a New Year's Eve party in 1955; she was almost six years younger than he.
 They announced their engagement in May 1956 and married in Willaura on 9 December.
 The couple had four children together: Mark (b.
 1958), Angela (b.
 1959), Hugh (b.
-1963), and Phoebe (b.
+1962), and Phoebe (b.
 1966).

 Public life

 Fraser disliked public speaking and electioneering work, but when her husband fell ill during the crucial election campaign of December 1975, after the dismissal of the Whitlam government, she represented him and spoke on his behalf.

 Fraser founded and was president of The Australiana Fund from 1978 to 1983.
-She is President of Australia's Open Garden Scheme.
-In 2004 she was appointed an Officer of the Order of Australia for her service to the community through fostering the recognition and preservation of Australian artistic achievement, for initiating and promoting a range of activities to support people with disabilities, and for support of charitable, health and service groups.
+She was President of Australia's Open Garden Scheme.
+In 2004, she was appointed an Officer of the Order of Australia for her service to the community through fostering the recognition and preservation of Australian artistic achievement, for initiating and promoting a range of activities to support people with disabilities, and for support of charitable, health and service groups.